Practical Tips for Dealing with Customers Who Leave Dog Mess in Your Secure Dog Field

 Caddies – a little harder to fix in place, but these mini-caddies do a good job.
 Stick a ‘Dog Waste’ sticker to the front (you can pick them up for a few quid here) and you’ve got yourself some affordable dog waste bins.
 They’re a little harder to keep clean and they fade a little in the sun but if you’re on a budget or have a large field and want a few inconspicuous options, these are great.

-Feeling Spending?
+Feeling Spendy?
 For around £425 you can get a really fancy dog waste bin – these are the most durable, easiest to keep clean and look very flash.
 If you’re going for a National Trust feel in your field then you don’t want your dog bin to let the side down!

 Sweep your Field Daily